RedHatInsights/rhsm-subscriptions/README.md

 - `purge-snapshots`: Run the retention job and exit
 - `capture-snapshots`: Run the tally job and exit
 - `kafka-queue`: Run with a kafka queue (instead of the default in-memory queue)
+- `rhsm-conduit`: Run the worker for syncing systems between Hosted Candlepin and HBI

 These can be specified most easily via the `SPRING_PROFILES_ACTIVE` environment variable.
 For example: